takikawa/racket-cow-repl/README.md

 FAQ
 ---

- * Q: Why?
+ **Q: Why?**

- * A: Because no language will become mainstream without a sheep on fire dictating error messages to the user.
+ Because no language will become mainstream without a sheep on fire dictating error messages to the user.

- * Q: How do I install it?
+ **Q: How do I install it?**

- * A: Run `raco pkg install github://github.com/takikawa/racket-cow-repl` and then put `(require cow-repl)` in your `.racketrc`.
+ Run `raco pkg install github://github.com/takikawa/racket-cow-repl` and then put `(require cow-repl)` in your `.racketrc`.

- * Q: Please, please tell me how to remove this bloatware from my machine.
+ **Q: Please, please tell me how to remove this bloatware from
+      my machine.**

- * A: I'm afraid I can't do that.
+ I'm afraid I can't do that.

- * Q: You have too much free time on your hands.
+ **Q: You have too much free time on your hands.**

- * A: That isn't a question.
+ That isn't even a question.

 ---